ltzone/blog/docs/course/EE359/3_similar.md

 > ![](./img/03-04-09-07-23.png)

-> Now that we can efficiently compare between two shinglings, how can we find those pairs?
+> Now that we can efficiently compare between two shinglings by **shrinking vector into smaller sizes using min hash while preserving similarity**
+>
+> how can we find those pairs?
 Since the accuracy of signatures are not high enough (as shown in the example before), the signature matrix should be very large, which poses a challenge for querying similar pairs

 ## Locality-Sensitive Hashing